 This is a guest post by Rachel Grate, a content strategist and editor at Eventbrite.

-Want to read more about email marketing best practice for events?
+Want to read more about current email marketing best practice and benchmark metrics?
 Download The Events Industry’s 2019 Email Benchmarking Report.

 Rachel Grate manages the blog for Eventbrite, where she regularly interviews organizers of the country’s most popular events, from massive music festivals to small food & drink gatherings.
 She’s a live music lover, a foodie, and a big fan of smiles.